-269 Real Estate Principals and Practices (4) Prerequisite: ECO 204.
+- 201 Personal Finance (3) Prerequisite: MAT 160.
+This course deals with the concepts the personal money management, determining financial resources and establishing financial goals and strategies from budgeting as a college student through retirement plans. - 269 Real Estate Principals and Practices (4) Prerequisite: ECO 204.
 Development of the fundamental knowledge required to be aware as well as active in the field of real estate.
 A classic course in principles heavily laced with basic Florida Real Estate Law.
 The course qualifies students to sit for State of Florida salesman licensing exam if grade of C or better is achieved.
-(Offered only during the spring semester.)

-310 Financial Management (3) Prerequisites: ACC 202, 203; BUS 210; CSC 200; ECO 204.
+(Offered only during the spring semester.) - 310 Financial Management (3) Prerequisites: ACC 202, 203; BUS 210; CSC 200; ECO 204.
 A study of the processes, institutional framework, and decisions faced by firms in the acquisition and use of funds.
 Practical emphasis is on corporate entities, including their utilization of capital budgeting in a world of taxes, law, and risks.
 This is a traditional first course in corporate finance.
-(Multi-section offering in both fall and spring semesters.)

-320 Financial Institutions (3) Prerequisites: ECO 205, 308.
-Management policies of financial institutions, including banks, savings and loan institutions, life and casualty insurance, and pension funds analyzed by their portfolio mix; source of funding; tradition; and legal constrants.
+(Multi-section offering in both fall and spring semesters.) - 320 Financial Institutions (3) Prerequisites: ECO 205, 308.
+Management policies of financial institutions, including banks, savings and loan institutions, life and casualty insurance, and pension funds analyzed by their portfolio mix; source of funding; tradition; and legal constraints.
 Extensive use of current readings is utilized to complement traditional historical view of those institutions.
 (Offered only during the spring semester.)

-440 Investments (3) Prerequisite: FIN 310.
+- 440 Investments (3) Prerequisite: FIN 310.
 The economic and investment environment as it relates to security investment decisions; appraisal of investment characteristics; introductory investment analysis of various stocks and bonds and portfolio management.
-(Offered during both fall and spring semesters.)

-490 Seminar in Banking Institutions (3) Prerequisites: ECO 308, FIN 310, 320.
-A study of commercial banking activity in the United States, including the activities of the savings and Loan movement into the banking area.
-Emphasiso management; trust activities and operations are introduced, but not covered in depth.
-Heavy use of cases an outside reading is emphasized in the course.
-(Offered only during the fall semester.)

-491 Financial Policies and Strategies (3) Prerequisites: FIN 310; FIN 440 or 606; senior or graduate status.
+(Offered during both fall and spring semesters.) - 490 Seminar in Banking Institutions (3) Prerequisites: ECO 308, FIN 310, 320.
+A study of commercial banking activity in the United States, including the activities of the Savings and Loan movement into the banking area.
+Emphasis is on commercial lending and portfolio management; trust activities and operations are introduced, but not covered in depth.
+Heavy use of cases and outside reading is emphasized in the course.
+(Offered only during the fall semester.) - 491 Financial Policies and Strategies (3) Prerequisites: FIN 310; FIN 440 or 606; senior or graduate status.
 A senior seminar course for finance majors.
-An intermediate course in finance with heavy use of cases that explores timely topics in finance in depth, as well as examining financial policies and alternative solutions to financial problems.
-(Offered only during the spring semester.)

-495 Finance Internship (4-12) Prerequisite: Senior standing with an overall 3.00 grade-point average in courses taken for the finance major in include the following: ACC 202, 203, 310, 311; BUS 210; FIN 310, 440; ECO 308, 321; approval of the division chairman.
-Graded on a pass-fail basis.

-600 Topics in Finance (1-3) Open only to graduate students.
+An intermediate course in finance with heavy use of cases that explore timely topics in finance in depth, as well as examining financial policies and alternative solutions to financial problems.
+(Offered only during the spring semester.) - 495 Finance Internship (4-12) Prerequisite: Senior standing with an overall 3.00 grade-point average in courses taken for the finance major including the following: ACC 202, 203, 310, 311; BUS 210; FIN 310, 440; ECO 308, 321; approval of the division chairman.
+Graded on a pass-fail basis. - 600 Topics in Finance (1-3) Open only to graduate students.
 Requires written permission of the M.B.A.
 Director.
-A rigorous program of selected readings or independent research project taken for variable credit.

-606 Financial Management (3) Open only to graduate students.
+A rigorous program of selected readings or independent research project taken for variable credit. - 606 Financial Management (3) Open only to graduate students.
 Prerequisites: ACC 603 and MGT 612.
 A study of the financial aspects of business operation with emphasis on analysis, forecasting, and control of the firm's financial structure.
-The course will emphasize a case method analysis of selected real life financial problems.

-620 Money and Capital Markets (3) Open only to graduate students.
+The course will emphasize a case method analysis of selected real life financial problems. - 620 Money and Capital Markets (3) Open only to graduate students.
 Prerequisite: FIN 606.
 A study of the various financial markets in the economy.
 Topics included are the commodity futures market, foreign exchange markets, corporate and government bond markets, the stock market, the Eurodollar market, and international bond markets.